Civil rights movement: American Jewish People

 The American Jewish Committee, American Jewish Congress, and Anti-Defamation League (ADL) actively promoted civil rights.
-While Jews were very active in the civil rights movement in the South, in the North, many had experienced a more strained relationship with African Americans.
-It has been argued that with Black militancy and the Black Power movements on the rise, "Black Anti-Semitism" increased leading to strained relations between Blacks and Jews in Northern communities.
-In New York City, most notably, there was a major socio-economic class difference in the perception of African Americans by Jews.
-Jews from better educated Upper-Middle-Class backgrounds were often very supportive of African American civil rights activities while the Jews in poorer urban communities that became increasingly minority were often less supportive largely in part due to more negative and violent interactions between the two groups.
+While Jewish people were very active in the civil rights movement in the South, in the North, many had experienced a more strained relationship with African Americans.
+It has been argued that with Black militancy and the Black Power movements on the rise, "Black antisemitism" increased, leading to strained relations between Black people and Jewish people in Northern communities.
+In New York City, most notably, there was a major socio-economic class difference in the perception of African Americans by Jewish people.
+Jewish people from better-educated upper-middle-class backgrounds were often very supportive of African American civil rights activities.
+In contrast, the Jewish people in poorer urban communities that became increasingly minority were often less supportive, largely due to more negative and violent interactions between the two groups.

 According to political scientist Michael Rogin, Jewish-Black hostility was a two-way street extending to earlier decades.
-In the post-World War II era, Jews were granted white privilege and most moved into the middle-class while Blacks were left behind in the ghetto.
-Urban Jews engaged in the same sort of conflicts with Blacks—over integration busing, local control of schools, housing, crime, communal identity, and class divides—that other white ethnics did, leading to Jews participating in white flight.
+In the post-World War II era, Jewish people were granted white privilege, and most moved into the middle-class, while Black people were left behind in the ghetto.
+Urban Jewish people engaged in the same sort of conflicts with Black people—over integration busing, local control of schools, housing, crime, communal identity, and class divides—that other white ethnics did, leading to Jewish people participating in white flight.
 The culmination of this was the 1968 New York City teachers' strike, pitting largely Jewish schoolteachers against predominantly Black parents in Brownsville, New York.

-Due to the prohibition against discrimination on the basis of race, nationality, and religion, the Fair Housing Act of 1968 prohibited both antisemitic and anti-Black covenants from being enforced.
+Due to the prohibition against discrimination based on race, nationality, and religion, the Fair Housing Act of 1968 prohibited both antisemitic and anti-Black covenants from being enforced.
 The act was supported by many Jewish organizations.

 Public profile

-Many Jews in the Southern states who supported civil rights for African Americans tended to keep a low profile on "the race issue", in order to avoid attracting the attention of the anti-Black and antisemitic Ku Klux Klan.
-However, Klan groups exploited the issue of African-American integration and Jewish involvement in the struggle in order to commit violently antisemitic hate crimes.
+Many Jewish people in the Southern states who supported civil rights for African Americans tended to keep a low profile on "the race issue", to avoid attracting the attention of the anti-Black and antisemitic Ku Klux Klan.
+However, Klan groups exploited the issue of African-American integration and Jewish involvement in the struggle to commit violently antisemitic hate crimes.
 As an example of this hatred, in one year alone, from November 1957 to October 1958, temples and other Jewish communal gatherings were bombed and desecrated in Atlanta, Nashville, Jacksonville, and Miami, and dynamite was found under synagogues in Birmingham, Charlotte, and Gastonia, North Carolina.
 Some rabbis received death threats, but there were no injuries following these outbursts of violence.